Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors

 \subsection{Techniques for Handling Diverse HDVs}

-To improve the accuracy and adaptability of the non-parametric representation for various human driving behaviors, we proposed the Physics-Augmented Data-EnablEd Predictive Control (PA-DeePC) method, including two main components: (1) Hankel matrices transformation from the generalized trajectory to a particular one; and (2) The incorporation of external physical relationships among input and output signals.
+Considering the Hankel matrices may differ a lot when facing various driving behaviors, and this may lead the DeePC fail to operate during the update process.
+Hence, we combined the Hankel matrix update and the proposed PA-DeePC method to improve the accuracy and adaptability.

 Initially, a consecutive trajectory with the inclusion of different and representative driving behaviors is collected to construct Hankel matrices for the unknown mixed traffic system behaviors, mainly from HDVs.
-This can be viewed as a more generalized non-parametric representation containing information on different driving styles.
-At the online adaptation stage, the generalized Hankel matrices can handle unknown human driving behaviors since such Hankel matrices have some similar and short trajectories of the real-time HDVs.
-Then, to enhance the adaptability to specific and unknown human drivers, we update the Hankel matrices online by including trajectories of the current mixed traffic system.
-In addition, it is evident that the input and output signals have some specific physical relation.
-Specifically, for a discrete form, CAVs' velocity at time step $k+1$ is determined by their velocity and acceleration at time step $k$.
-And the spacing of vehicle $i$ at time step $k+1$ is determined by its velocity and acceleration at time step $k$, sampling time step $\Delta t$ and the preceding vehicle's $i-1$ velocity and acceleration at time step $k$, as shown in the following equations.
+This can be viewed as a more generalized Hankel matrices containing information on different driving styles.
+At the online adaptation stage, the PA-DeePC with this generalized Hankel matrices can handle more unknown human driving behaviors since such Hankel matrices have some similar and short trajectories of the real-time HDVs.
+Then, to enhance the adaptability to specific and unknown human drivers, we update the Hankel matrices online by including trajectories of the current trajectory.

-where $a$ denotes the vehicle acceleration.
-When the system is in equilibrium state or the sampling time step $\Delta t$ is small enough, Eq. (\ref{eq_Physicalconstraints}) can degenerate into Eqs. (\ref{eq_HDVdynamics}) and (\ref{eq_CAVdynamics}) due to the same equilibrium velocity $v^{*}$ or the omitted high-order infinitesimal term, respectively.
-Thus, the following physical constraints are incorporated to improve the prediction accuracy.